 Certeau, Michel de (1988).
 The Practice of Everyday Life.
 Berkeley: University of California Press.

-Chabal, Patrick and Jean P. Daloz (1999).
+Chabal, Patrick y Jean P. Daloz (1999).
 Africa Works: Disorder as Political

 Instrument.
 Oxford: James Currey.

 Clausewitz, Carl M. von (1997).
 On War.
 Ware: Wordsworth.

 Cole, Jennifer (2004).
 “Fresh Contact in Tamatave, Madagascar: Sex, Money, and Inter- generational Transformation”, American Ethnologist, vol. 31, núm.
 4, pp. 573-88. https://doi.org/10.1525/ae.2004.31.4.573

 Collier, Paul (2000).
 “Doing Well out of War: an Economic Perspective”, en Mats Berdal y David Malone (ed.), Greed and Grievance: economic agendas in civil wars.
 Boulder: Lynne Rienner Publishers.

 Comaroff, John L. y Jean Comaroff (1999).
 “Occult Economies and the Violence of Abstraction: Notes from the South African Postcol-